panthernet/ThunderED/readme.md

 * FWStats - access to !fwstats command to display information about the FW faction along with the LP farming tips
 * HR Module - inspect your members and pilots applying to join your corporation
 * SystemLogFeeder - feed critical bot logs right into the Discord channel
+* Contracts Feeder - keep track on contracts with flexible filtering capabilities

 ## Build Requirements
 * Visual Studio 2017 Community Edition